mrotaru/how-linux-works-notes/README.md

-# How Linux Works - 2nd Ed
+# Learning Linux

+Notes based primarily on "How Linux Works" (2nd Ed), extended with information from many other sources.
 The book was released in 2015, and the Linux kernel has advanced a major version - from 4 to 5.
 However, it looks like the major version bump does not actually indicate major changes: https://itsfoss.com/linux-kernel-5/ so most things in the book should still be relevant.

 ## 1. The Big Picture